Norco shootout: Aftermath and prosecution of the perpetrators

 The three surviving suspects, George Wayne Smith and brothers Christopher and Russell Harven, were convicted of 46 felonies and sentenced to life in prison without parole.
-One civilian, 12-year-old Robert Oglesby who was taking a bicycle ride with his friends, was hit in the finger, though the wound was minor.

 Deputy Bolasky recovered from his wounds sustained in the shootout and was awarded several decorations for his actions.
 He later became an officer in the U. S. Air Force, rising to the rank of Lieutenant Colonel and working as an electronic warfare officer.

 Legacy

 In response to the fact that the suspects' weapons were superior to that of the police responding to the incident, the San Bernardino County Sheriff's Department equipped their deputies with Ruger Mini-14s chambered in .223 Remington as well as the M16 and AR-15.
 Police departments began purchasing more powerful firearms and equipping surveillance helicopters with weapons.
 Following the robbery, the Irvine Police Department used the case to create a training video.
 Though it occurred in 1980, it is still used in training law enforcement personnel in anti-terrorism and survival.
 As impetus for acquiring new weapons and as a training framework for anticipating violence, the Norco shootout contributed to improving of officer survival training for police forces across the United States.

 A street in Norco was named "Deputy Evans Drive" to honor James Evans, the officer who was killed during the shootout.